Updated: Nov 2, 2021

 I came up with my "Undead Bod" design while standing in Victoria Square here in Hull on a cold January night in 2017 after watching an animation which told the story of Dead Bod.

 The animation showed an injured seagull landing on a tug named The Englishman.
-The captain rescued it and nursed it back to health before one of the crew killed it, hence "Dead Bod".
+The captain rescued it and nursed it back to health before one of the crew killed it, inspiring Les to paint the "Dead Bod".

 A few months later during an exhibition of my work, I realised that the captain was my granddad, William Hopper.